los7key/garden/docs/music/pink-floyd.md

+---
+layout: post
+title: Pink Floyd
+description: Pink Floyd
+date: N/A
+Last Updated: 2023-03-12
+---
+## Introduction

 You don't need to be high to enjoy Pink Floyd, you need Pink Floyd to enjoy being high.

 The way to get into Pink Floyd is to start with _<a href="https://en.wikipedia.org/wiki/The_Dark_Side_of_the_Moon" class="hvr-wobble-skew">Dark Side of the Moon</a>_ and then _<a href="https://en.wikipedia.org/wiki/Wish_You_Were_Here_(Pink_Floyd_album)" class="hvr-wobble-skew">Wish You Were Here</a>_.
 Both albums are amazing.

 ## Dark Side of the Rainbow

 Also, if you haven’t seen it, check out _<a href="https://en.wikipedia.org/wiki/The_Dark_Side_of_the_Rainbow" class="hvr-wobble-skew">Dark Side of the Rainbow</a>_ (aka Dark Side of Oz).
-It's the old school _<a href="https://www.imdb.com/title/tt0032138/" class="hvr-wobble-skew">Wizard of Oz</a>_ movie with the soundtrack of _Dark Side of the Moon_ over it.
+It's the old school _<a href="https://www.imdb.com/title/tt0032138/" class="hvr-wobble-skew">Wizard of Oz</a>_ movie with the audio of _Dark Side of the Moon_ over it instead of the original soundtrack.
 If you start the album at the right time (see below) there are quite a few places where the lyrics or transitions sync up.
 There's a lot of controversy around how it works and how it could planned, the band says it's pure coincidence.
 Either way, it will blow your mind.
 There are MANY places the music syncs with the movie.
 However, only the first[^1] play through the album is *really* amazing.

+## DIY
-There are videos online where the movie is already synced with the album, but the videos I've found on YouTube have since been removed, so we'll have to search around for another one.
-But you don't HAVE to use a video from the Internet.
-If you want to create your own, this is how to do it (assuming CD/DVD combination):
+There are videos online where the movie is already synced with the album, but the videos I found previously on YouTube have since been removed.
+However, you don't _HAVE_ to use a video from the Internet.
+If you want to create your own experience, this is how to do it (assuming CD/DVD combination):

-1. Start the CD from the very beginning, but begin with it paused.
+1. Start the DSOTM CD from the very beginning, but begin with it paused.
-2. Set your CD player for album repeat.
+2. Set your CD player for repeat.
 3. Start _The Wizard of Oz_ DVD.
 4. Wait for the black and white MGM lion to appear.
 Once he roars for the third time, hit play on the CD player.
 5. Press mute or turn down the volume on your TV.